 But bear in mind that this doesn’t mean you can ignore MTD for VAT’s requirements.

-You’ll still need to store your key VAT accounting records digitally, and you can still need to use software for your VAT accounting – even if your accountant then calculates your VAT bill and submits the VAT Return on your behalf.
+You still need to store your key VAT accounting records digitally and use software for your VAT accounting – even if your accountant then calculates your VAT bill and submits the VAT Return on your behalf.

 Your accountant may ask that you link your accounting software with theirs.